What Can Veiled Chameleons Eat?

 Feeding Schedule

-Babies need to be fed as often as twice per day, while juveniles only need to eat once per day.
+Juveniles should be fed every day.
 As they grow into the adult stage, they only need to be fed once every other day.
 Staple insects can be supplied for every feeding, but treat bugs should only be fed twice per week at most.

 Supplementing & Gut-Loading Bugs

 One way to gut-load your feeders is to give them the same vegetables that you would offer to your pet and pass the nutrients from the vegetables in that way.
 Still, a better approach is to give them a commercial product developed for this purpose as it provides a more balanced range of nutrition.
-You can buy these products specifically available for this purpose by clicking here
+Here are a few recommendations:

-Safe Fruits and Vegetables For your Veiled Chameleon
+Safe Greens and Vegetables For your Veiled Chameleon

-As mentioned, you don't need to offer your pet chameleon plants for them to live, but it can help them to maintain better health to provide them with vegetables and fruits.
+As mentioned, you don't need to offer your pet chameleon plants for them to live, but there are some benefits as plant matter seems to offer roughage in their digestive system and possibly provide additional hydration.
+If you choose to offer any of this, just keep it to a minimum.
+We only recommend offering these once a week, at most.
 See below for a list of safe options for your pet.

 Greens